nabla-studio/quirks/README.md

 - ⚙️ React and NextJS support
 - ⚙️ Vue and NuxtJS support
 - 📉 Small bundles, with vendor chunk splitting
-- 💳 Different wallet supports (Keplr, Leap and Cosmostation, just for now)
+- 💳 Different wallet supports (Keplr, Leap, Cosmostation and xDefi, just for now)
 - 💪 Fully typed and tree-shakeable
 - 🌍 Global state even outside the frameworks